 Work Detail will be assigned to students according to demerit points accumulated and infractions of school rules and policy.
 Students will be notified at least two days in advance of the date they will be required to attend work detail.
 Students attending work detail will be supervised by a faculty member and are required to work at the school and complete one or more specific projects designed to fit a specified time frame.
-Work projects may include activities such as cleaning floorboards, bathrooms, hallways, lunchroom, or yard work.
+A \$20 work detail payment per student must be made to the supervising faculty member.
+Work projects may include activities such as cleaning floorboards, bathrooms, hallways, lunchroom, or outside work on campus.
 Parent's signature and Pink Slip are required for admission into work detail.
 Writing activities may be assigned.

 Work Detail takes precedence over any other activity except school-related competitions and performances and confirmed medical or dental appointments or job.
-A student must get permission in advance from the Principal in order to be reassigned work detail.
+A student must get permission in advance from the Dean of Students in order to be reassigned work detail.
 If a student misses an assigned work detail without being excused beforehand, an additional demerit and an additional hour of work detail will be assigned.
 Repeated misses could result in suspension or dismissal.